Doing Business with TSA

 Are you a small business?
 Start by learning about us, who we are, and what we do.
 Knowing about us allows you to discern whether your firm possesses the competencies and capabilities to assist us in our challenging mission.
 Once you acquaint yourself with our initiatives, operations and business strategies, you will be better positioned to bid on upcoming solicitations.
 To ensure your marketing efforts are productive, tell us how you can help us achieve our mission.
 If you have to ask us (or any other agency) what we buy, you are not ready to do business.

 TSA participates with DHS in a series of monthly small business vendor outreach sessions.
 These sessions feature pre-arranged 15-minute one-on-one appointments with a small business specialist.
-These sessions provide the small business community an opportunity to discuss their capabilities and to learn about potential procurement opportunities.
+These sessions provide the small business community an opportunity to discuss their capabilities and to learn about potential procurement opportunities at TSA.
+For information assurance related policy, requirements, and security controls, read the TSA Information Assurance Handbook.
 You can also view the forecast of contracting opportunities with DHS/TSA.

 System for Award Management